everydeveloper/ruby-course/responses/01-intro.md

-In the world of development, there are several programs you are bound to run into time and time again.
-Programs like "Hello world!", calculators, and to-do lists that are meant to teach core concepts of programming.

-Today, I'm going to guide you through learning how to code your first Ruby project.
-We're going to start by outputting a "Hello world," move on to asking for a users input and outputting something new with that input, and by the end we will have a program that asks us for our favorite color and responds with a unique message only if we answer blue as our favorite color.

-*Note:* This tutorial utilizes the command line, so make sure you are familiar with how to use the command line on your machine.
+Hey there!

+Today we will be learning the basics of Ruby.
+Ruby is a flexible and dynamic language, developed to feel natural and simple (some even call it beautiful💎).
+It is open source, and widely popular with the [Rails framework](https://rubyonrails.org/).

+Today, I'm going to guide you through your first Ruby project.
+First, we will write a program to output "Hello world" (as software developers are known to do).
+Then, we will learn some ruby methods to collect user input.
+Lastly, we will display different statements based on their input.

 This is an interactive course, where you will be prompted to do something to finish each step.
 If it takes more than a few seconds for a response, try refreshing your browser.

 *Leave a comment with your name to continue*